- DTP Success Team

 A practical approach to demonstrate knowledge in standardized testing subjects

-These advantages can be used to help favorably leverage your success to fulfill general education college credits by passing DSST exams.
+These advantages can be used to help favorably leverage your success in fulfilling general education college credits by passing DSST exams.